Foothill Agricultural Research, Inc.

 Packaging: Adult

-*Recommended for control of Vine mealybug, Citrus mealybug, Obscure mealybug, and Longtail mealybug
+*Recommended for control of Vine mealybug, Citrus mealybug, Obscure mealybug, Gill's mealybug, Longtail mealybug, and other mealybug species.

 General Information

-Anagyrus pseudococci are ready for release upon arrival.
-They should be released in the early morning after temperatures have risen about 45 degrees F but below 95 degrees F.
+Anagyrus vladimiri are ready for release upon arrival.
+They should be released in the early morning after temperatures have risen to about 55 degrees F but below 95 degrees F.

 Sex Ratio: 50-60% female